Seoul City Sue: Korean War

 Her initial scripts suggested that American soldiers return to their corner ice cream stands, criticized the USAF bombing campaign, and reported names recovered from the dog tags of dead American soldiers to a background of soft music.
 The GIs gave her various nicknames, including "Rice Ball-" or "Rice Bowl Maggie", "Rice Ball Kate", and "Seoul City Sue".
 The latter name stuck, likely derived from "Sioux City Sue", the title of a song initially made popular by Zeke Manners from 1946.
 Through the rest of the summer of 1950, her reports would announce the names of recently captured US airmen, marines, and soldiers, threaten new units arriving in the country, welcome warships by name as they arrived on station, or taunt African-American soldiers regarding their limited civil rights at home.
 Her monotone on-air delivery and the lack of popular music programming evidently left Suh's broadcasts less enjoyable for her intended audience than German and Japanese English-language radio shows during World War II.

 Radio Seoul went off the air at the start of a "Sue" program during an August 13 air strike on communications and transportation facilities in the city, as a B-26 bomber dropped 200 lbs fragmentation bombs adjacent to the transmitter.
 The station came back on the air a week or two later.
-The Suhs were evacuated north by truck after the Inchon landings, a few days before US forces entered the city.
+North Korean forces evacuated the Suhs to North Korea by truck after the Inchon landings, a few days before US forces entered the city.
 The Suhs joined the staff of Radio Pyongyang, where she continued English-language broadcasts to UN forces.
 They were temporarily reassigned to indoctrinate UN POWs at Camp 12 near Pyongyang in February 1951, after which the POWs were directed to continue indoctrinating each other, with Korean supervision.

 Later life

 Fellow defector Charles Robert Jenkins made several claims about Suh in his book The Reluctant Communist that have not been independently verified.
 He reported that, some time after the war, she was put in charge of English language publications for the Korean Central News Agency.
 He wrote that he saw her in a photo for a 1962 propaganda pamphlet called "I Am A Lucky Boy", dining with Larry Allen Abshier, a US Army deserter and defector.
 Jenkins reported meeting her briefly in 1965 at the "foreigners only" section of the No. 2 Department Store in Pyongyang.
-Jenkins also stated that he was told in 1972 that Suh had been shot as a South Korean double agent in 1969.
+Jenkins also stated that he was told in 1972 that Suh had been discovered to be a South Korean double agent in 1969 and executed.